-Artis and the International Studio & Curatorial Program (ISCP) are pleased to present Mend, Purl, Link, Repeat, a virtual talk with artist Gil Yefman in conversation with Alison Kuo, Arts Residency Manager at ISCP, on the relationships between craft media and queer identity as explored in Yefman’s conceptual and multi-layered art practice.
-Yefman, who is based in Israel, participated in a three-month residency at ISCP over the summer, and will also reflect on the experience of working in the context of an international residency program in New York.
+Artis, in partnership with the International Studio & Curatorial Program (ISCP), presented "Mend, Purl, Link, Repeat," a conversation with artist artist Gil Yefman and Alison Kuo, Arts Residency Manager at ISCP, on the relationships between craft media and queer identity as explored in Yefman’s conceptual and multi-layered art practice.
+Yefman, who is based in Israel, participated in a three-month residency at ISCP in the summer of 2021, and reflected on the experience of working in the context of an international residency program in New York.
 Yefman’s residency at ISCP was supported by Artis.

 The International Studio & Curatorial Program (ISCP) supports the creative and professional development of artists and curators, and promotes exchange through residencies and public programs.
 Housed in a former factory in Brooklyn, with 35 light-filled work studios and two galleries, ISCP is New York’s most comprehensive international visual arts residency program, founded in 1994.
 ISCP organizes exhibitions, events and offsite projects, which are free and open to all, sustaining a vibrant community of contemporary art practitioners and diverse audiences.
 Over 1,500 artists and curators from more than 85 countries, including the United States have undertaken residencies at ISCP. www.iscp-nyc.org